-21.00.10 Limitations.
+21.00.10 Limitations and Record-Keeping.

 - a.
-No preparation shall be compounded in advance in such quantity as may exceed a 90-day supply or is necessary to accurately compound the preparation.
-A 90-day supply shall be determined by the average number of dosage units dispensed or distributed of said preparation during the previous 6 month period. - b.
+No non-controlled substance preparation shall be compounded in advance in such quantity as may exceed a 90-day supply or is necessary to accurately compound the preparation.
+A 90-day supply shall be determined by the average number of dosage units dispensed or distributed of said preparation during the previous 6 month period.
+All prescription drug outlets shall comply with all applicable federal laws and rules pertaining to the compounding and dispensing of controlled substance preparations, including any federal laws or rules pertaining to compounding controlled substance preparations in anticipation of immediate need. - b.
 No expired components may be used in compounding.
 No component may be used which will expire prior to the beyond-use date of the final compounded product.
-No expired final compounded product shall be dispensed or distributed.
+No expired final compounded product shall be dispensed or distributed. - c.
+All records required to be maintained pursuant to this Rule 21.00.00 may be maintained electronically so long as such records are maintained in a uniform and readily retrievable manner, are printable upon request of the Board or its inspectors, and can be reviewed at a viewable rate that may customarily be reviewed when otherwise in hard-copy form.